 Plan waives school days, ensures workers are fully compensated

-State Rep. Mary Whiteford today announced the Legislature has reached a bipartisan agreement with the governor regarding education response in the wake of school closures brought on by coronavirus.
+State Rep. Brad Paquette, of Niles, today announced the Legislature has reached a bipartisan agreement with the governor regarding education response in the wake of school closures brought on by coronavirus.

 The agreement closes all public and private school buildings for the remainder of the 2019-20 school year unless they are later deemed safe.
 It also forgives 15 days of instruction beyond the nine snow days currently allowed under state law.
 School districts are required to use resources from days that have been waived to ensure all hourly and contracted employees are fully compensated.